llpeterson/internetworking/basic-ip.md

 above IP in the protocol graph.

-The `Checksum` is calculated by considering the entire IP header as a sequence of 16-bit words, adding them up using ones complement arithmetic, and taking the ones complement of the result.
+The `Checksum` is calculated by considering the entire IP header as a sequence of 16-bit words, adding them up using ones' complement arithmetic, and taking the ones' complement of the result.
 Thus, if any bit in the header is corrupted in transit, the checksum will not contain the correct value upon receipt of the packet.
 Since a corrupted header may contain an error in the destination address—and, as a result, may